Wei-Lin-Intel/optimum-habana/README.md

 ## What is a Habana Processing Unit (HPU)?

 HPUs offer fast model training and inference as well as a great price-performance ratio.
-Check out [this blog post about BERT pre-training](https://huggingface.co/blog/pretraining-bert) and [this article benchmarking Habana Gaudi2 versus Nvidia A100 GPUs](https://huggingface.co/blog/habana-gaudi-2-benchmark) for concrete examples.
+Check out [this blog post about BERT pre-training](https://huggingface.co/blog/pretraining-bert) and [this article benchmarking Intel® Gaudi® 2 AI Accelerator versus Nvidia A100 GPUs](https://huggingface.co/blog/habana-gaudi-2-benchmark) for concrete examples.
 If you are not familiar with HPUs and would like to know more about them, we recommend you take a look at [our conceptual guide](https://huggingface.co/docs/optimum/habana/concept_guides/hpu).